lizyness/SSOAutoCrafting/README.md

   - **If you want to stop the script at any moment,** you can press **F8** again to toggle it off.

 - Plant script
+  - *This script will let you automatically put a chosen plant (with an optional fertilizer) in a Valedale's Garden planter.*
   - **Edit the script** according to your needs, especially which plant type you want to put in the planter.
   - Place your mouse cursor on the planter.
   - Press **P** to start the script once.